reactos/wallpapers/README.md

 | ReactOS_Mizu_16x9_B.png            | See above                                     | See above                                                  |
 | Silhouette collection              | Jake Collins (polar@ever3st.com)              | https://ever3st.com/Graphics/Loot/                         |

+## File size

+The file size of one wallpaper file should be smaller than 300 KB.
+150 KB or less is recommended.

 ## Manage this repository

 ### Who is the wallpaper manager?